viamrobotics/docs/docs/tutorials/services/basic-color-detection.md

 Be aware that if you are running out of time during your rental, you can [extend your rover rental](/get-started/try-viam/reserve-a-rover/#extend-your-reservation) as long as there are no other reservations.
 {{< /alert >}}

+## Borrow a rover

+Borrow a rover for free for 10 minutes (with free time extension if no one is waiting) through [Try Viam](https://app.viam.com/try).

 ## Enable the cameras